flavienbwk/ToDevOps/README.md

 ## Found this repo useful ?

 Please consider leaving a **star**, sharing improvements with **pull requests** or [**sponsoring**](https://github.com/sponsors/flavienbwk) me.

+## Suggestions & feedbacks

+Feel free to make your expertise shine [by creating an issue](https://github.com/flavienbwk/ToDevOps/issues/new?assignees=&labels=&template=suggestion-or-feedback.md&title=%5BSUGGESTION%5D+) describing how to keep this repo state-of-the-art.
+I am extremely open to suggestions.

 ## Credits